 Please read all of Acts Chapter 12 Notes: Up to Acts 12, the church had been on a streak of successes, experiencing one exciting conversion after another.
 First there was Saul of Tarsus, then the Gentile centurion Cornelius, then the highly successful work among Gentiles (and Jews) in Antioch.
 But in Acts 12 the ugly opposition, inspired by Satan, again raised its head.
 James was certainly not the first Christian to die in faithfulness to Jesus.
 Stephen (Acts 7:58-60) was martyred before this, and certainly others were also.
-But the death of James shattere the illusion that somehow the twelve enjoyed a unique Divine protection. (vs. 12:1-3) Herod the king started persecuting some in the church.
+But the death of James shattered the illusion that somehow the twelve enjoyed a unique Divine protection. (vs. 12:1-3) Herod the king started persecuting some in the church.
 He started by killing James the brother of John.
-After that he seized/arrested Peter, for what reason? because he saw it pleased the Jews, he proceeded further to take Peter 2. (vs. 12:5-9) Peter was in prison during the Festival of Unleavened Bread/Passover.
+After that he seized/arrested Peter, for what reason?
+He saw how much this pleased the Jewish people, 2. (vs. 12:5-9) Peter was in prison during the Festival of Unleavened Bread/Passover.
 While in prison the church prayed for him without ceasing.
 Verses 12:6-9 give the account of how an angel came and rescued Peter.
-What was Peters thought through this? was not that it was true which was done by the angel; but thought he saw a vision.
-3. (vs. 12:12-15) When Peter realized that an angel of the Lord had indeed got him out o prison, he went to the house of Mary, the mother of John, also called Mark and knocked on the door.
+What was Peters thought through this? hethought it was a vision.
+He didn't realize it was actually happening.
+3. (vs. 12:12-15) When Peter realized that an angel of the Lord had indeed got him out of prison, he went to the house of Mary, the mother of John, also called Mark and knocked on the door.
 A girl named Rhoda came to the door.
 When she saw it was Peter, she ran back inside and told the others.
 What was their response?
-You are mad.
-But she constantly affirmed that it was even so.
-Then said they, It is his angel.
+"You're out of your mind!" they said.
+When she insisted, they decided, "It must be his angel."